 If we define as beautiful things observable by the senses, then God would likely view a sunrise or sunset he created as such.
 The music of an angelic choir, a green forest, or a well-kept garden might also solicit such an evaluation from the Eternal as well.
 Beauty, however, goes far deeper with him than that.

 In the book of Psalms, we learn much about praise.
 David proclaimed he would praise the Lord (Psalm 7:17) even in the midst of many other people (Psalm 22:22).
 He stated he would rejoice over him seven times a day (Psalm 119:164), as long as he lived (Psalm 104:33), with his whole heart (Psalm 9:1), and with singing (Psalm 61:8) and dancing (Psalm 150:4).
-All this rejoicing must be beautiful to our heavenly Father!
+All this rejoicing must be increasing pleasing to our heavenly Father!

 The Good News Bible tells us, "Children are a gift from the Lord; they are a real blessing" (Psalm 127:3).
 Jesus recognized this when children were brought to him so he could lay his hands on them and pray for them (Matthew 19:13 - 15).
 How beautiful it must be to the Eternal to see parents teaching their children the right way of life (Proverbs 22:6).

 One of the greatest miracles in the early New Testament church occurred in Jerusalem's temple, at a gate called Beautiful (Acts 3:2).
 The gate, which faced the rising sun, was deemed to be magnificent because it was made of Corinthian brass and was adorned with thick plates of silver and gold.
-On this day, however, it became truly wonderful as the place where Peter and John, through the power of God, healed a lame man and had a chance to preach about Christ (Acts 3:9 - 26).
+One day the gate fulfilled its name to the full when Peter and John, through the power of God, healed a lame man and had a chance to preach about Christ (Acts 3:9 - 26).

 The only other early church reference to beautiful, not found in the book of Acts, is in Romans 10.
 It is here that we discover one of the greatest things that the heart of God delights in.
 Paul writes, "How beautiful are the feet of those who announce the gospel of peace, and those who announce the good news of good things!"
 (Romans 10:15, HBFV).